zeek/zeek-docs/doc/scripts/base/utils/queue.zeek.rst

    Get a value from the end of a queue.

-   :q: The queue to get the value from.
+   :param q: The queue to get the value from.

    :returns: The value gotten from the queue.